2D Genus Topology of 21-cm Differential Brightness Temperature During Cosmic Reionization: Introduction

-Recently, similar methods for studying topology of high-redshift IGM have been suggested by \citet{Gleser:2006}, \citet{Lee:2008}, and \citet{Friedrich:2010}.
+Recently, similar methods for studying the topology of the high-redshift IGM have been suggested by \citet{Gleser:2006}, \citet{Lee:2008}, and \citet{Friedrich:2010}.
 They calculated the 3D genus using either the neutral \citep{Gleser:2006,Lee:2008} or ionized \citep{Friedrich:2010} fraction of IGM.
 These studies show that the 3D genus of the underlying neutral (or ionized) fraction reflects the evolutionary stages of cosmic reionization.
 The 3D genus is also found to be useful in discriminating between different reionization scenarios.
-Albeit the similarity of our work to these studies, there are several fundamental differences.
+Despite the similarity of our work to these studies, there are several fundamental differences.
 First, we calculate the 2D genus instead of the 3D genus.
+A 2D sky analysis of a given redshift Universe, which is possible in the 21cm observations, is beneficial especially when reionization proceeds rapidly, because then a 3D analysis will suffer from the light-cone effect \citep[e.g.][]{Datta:2012,LaPlante:2013} by mixing different redshift information along the line of sight.
 Second, we use an observable quantity, the 21-cm differential brightness temperature, which is more directly applicable to real data observed by future radio antennae, when calculating the 2D genus.
-Third, we explicitly seek for the possibility to apply our method to the data to be observed by SKA, with appropriate choice on the filtering scales for the 21-cm differential brightness temperature.
+Third, we explicitly seek for the possibility of applying our method to the data to be observed by SKA, with an appropriate choice on the filtering scales for the 21-cm differential brightness temperature.